 I think these are words to live (and drive) by regardless of where one is in the world; humans are unpredictable beasts at the best of times, and when put in charge of great hulks of metal traveling at speed, it is not unusual for their IQs to halve.
 That said, while Greek roads don’t have a monopoly on unpredictability, they do often excel at it.

 The streets of Athens have a baseline level of barely contained chaos any time of day; here it is said that at traffic lights even the cars at the head of the pack honk when the light turns green.
-And in between the cars and trucks, bareheaded motorcyclists weave like swarms of wasps late for a picnic.
+And in between the cars and trucks, bareheaded motorcyclists weave like swarms of wasps late for a ruining a picnic.
 Things may be quieter in the countryside, but here the roads are often narrow and well-worn, the markings faint and the locals disconcertingly confident.

 So it is little surprise that many visitors in Greece, while confident drivers back home, often turn a shade of ashen when you suggest they perhaps rent a car and take to the roads.